thanosvlo/thanosvlo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Athanasios Vlontzos is a Research Scientist at Spotify working on the intersection of causal inference and machine learning.
-He holds a PhD from Imperial College London and the Biomedical Imaging Analysis (BioMedIA) group where he worked together with [Prof. Daniel Rueckert ](https://www.imperial.ac.uk/people/d.rueckert) and [Dr Bernhard Kainz](https://bernhard-kainz.com).
+He holds a PhD from Imperial College London and the Biomedical Image Analysis (BioMedIA) group where he worked together with [Prof. Daniel Rueckert ](https://www.imperial.ac.uk/people/d.rueckert) and [Dr Bernhard Kainz](https://bernhard-kainz.com).
 His research interest involve: Causal Inference, Machine Learning, Macroeconomics, Computer Vision and their real-world applications
 {style="text-align: justify;"}